divya-nk/deeplearning-specialization/3-Structuring-ML-Projects/W2-Q-Autonomous-driving-casestudy.md

 ### Question 11
 After working further on the problem, you’ve decided to correct the incorrectly labeled data on the dev set.
 Which of these statements do you agree with?
 (Check all that apply).

-	[] You should also correct the incorrectly labeled data in the test set, so that the dev and test sets continue to come from the same distribution
+	[x] You should also correct the incorrectly labeled data in the test set, so that the dev and test sets continue to come from the same distribution
+	Note: Yes because you want to make sure that your dev and test data come from the same distribution for your algorithm to make your team’s iterative development process is efficient.
 	[] You should correct incorrectly labeled data in the training set as well so as to avoid your training set now being even more different from your dev set.
 	[] You should not correct the incorrectly labeled data in the test set, so that the dev and test sets continue to come from the same distribution
-	[] You should not correct incorrectly labeled data in the training set as it does not worth the time.
+	[x] You should not correct incorrectly labeled data in the training set as it does not worth the time.
+	Note: True, deep learning algorithms are quite robust to having slightly different train and dev distributions.

 ### Question 12
 So far your algorithm only recognizes red and green traffic lights.
 One of your colleagues in the startup is starting to work on recognizing a yellow traffic light.
 (Some countries call it an orange light rather than a yellow light; we’ll use the US convention of calling it yellow.)
 Images containing yellow lights are quite rare, and she doesn’t have enough data to build a good model.
 She hopes you can help her out using transfer learning.
 What do you tell your colleague?

-	[] She should try using weights pre-trained on your dataset, and fine-tuning further with the yellow-light dataset.
+	[x] She should try using weights pre-trained on your dataset, and fine-tuning further with the yellow-light dataset.
+	Note: Yes.
+You have trained your model on a huge dataset, and she has a small dataset.
+Although your labels are different, the parameters of your model have been trained to recognize many characteristics of road and traffic images which will be useful for her problem.
+This is a perfect case for transfer learning, she can start with a model with the same architecture as yours, change what is after the last hidden layer and initialize it with your trained parameters.
 	[] If she has (say) 10,000 images of yellow lights, randomly sample 10,000 images from your dataset and put your and her data together.
 This prevents your dataset from “swamping” the yellow lights dataset.
 	[] You cannot help her because the distribution of data you have is different from hers, and is also lacking the yellow label.
 	[] Recommend that she try multi-task learning instead of transfer learning using all the data.